lauramucaraku/skinCareApp/README.md

 ## Development server

+To run this app you need to install json-server and then run the command `json-server --watch db.json`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-The application will automatically reload if you change any of the source files.
+You can use `user@gmail.com` &&  `1234567` || `admin@gmail.com` && `1234567` for a trial.
+Alternatively, you can create your own user account by signing up.

 ## Code scaffolding